CurtisSlone/terraform-module-overlays-remote-state-accelerator/README.md

 ## Purpose

 Creates a remote-state resource group within a single subscription that manages multiple Terraform workspaces.
-This accelerator uses a combination of git tags and GitHub actions to automate the selection of the statefile.
+This accelerator uses a GitHub actions to automate the selection of the statefile.

 ### Resources Created
 Resource Group